-“They will pay so dearly for this!” exclaimed another, “Brothers, one or some of us will suffer this, we all know that.”
+“They will pay so dearly for this!” exclaimed another, “Brothers, one or more of us will suffer this, we all know that.”

 The six elders stepped aside and had a little chat among themselves.
-I could tell they were afraid but I chose not to offer any proposal, coupled with the respect they showed me I decided not to speak unless spoken to, and also kept my reply short and shallow.
-None of them saw me as a hostile and since they did not suspect any foul play, I got a bit comfortable.
+I could tell they were afraid but I chose not to offer any proposal.
+In accordance with the respect they showed me I decided not to speak unless spoken to, and also kept my reply short and shallow.
+None of them saw me as a hostile and since they did not suspect any foul play, I began to feel more comfortable.

-We marched in line and walked away with the rest of the invaders holding the stack of human parts in several nets gotten from the hunt, I turned and looked back to make sure no one took interest in the location of the humans.
-The dead body of the invader I killed was also carried along to where we were going, no one spoke a word, not a song of victory was sang on our way.
-It felt strange as I wisely continued to look over my shoulders and my back but instead I saw honour and loyalty in their eyes.
+We marched in line with the rest of the invaders who carried the stacks of human parts from the hunt in several nets.
+I turned and looked back to make sure that no-one could find out the location of the humans.
+The dead body of the invader whom I had killed was also carried along.
+No-one spoke a word, not a song of victory was sung on our way.
+It felt strange, so I wisely continued to look over my shoulders and my back but instead I saw honour and loyalty in their eyes.

 The way they all treated me on our way back home stirred some pride within me.
 One of them ran to me and walked beside me.